jacksund/simmate/tutorials/03_Trying out the toolkit while learning python.md

 ## The quick version

-1. In python console (bottom right) run `import simmate` to make sure everything is set up.
+1. In python console run `import simmate` to make sure everything is set up.
 2. Make sure you still have our `POSCAR` file of Silver (Ag) from the last tutorial.
 3. Now let's explore the toolkit and a few of its features!